-In this section, we use the estimated model to perform a number of counterfactual exercises that help us understand its quantitative implications.
-We first simulate an unanticipated temporary depreciation of the RER, allowing for a yearly depreciation of 5% for five years for a total depreciation of 25% with a subsequent sudden appreciation back to the initial level of the RER (Figure 2).
-This magnitude corresponds roughly to a one-standard-deviation change in the RER over a five-year interval (see Appendix Table A-1 Panel D).
-All along the exercise, we keep firms' beliefs about the exchange-rate process constant.
+In this section, we perform a number of counterfactual exercises with the estimated model in order to understand its quantitative implications.
+As a benchmark exercise, we first simulate an unanticipated temporary depreciation of the RER.
+We allow for a yearly depreciation of 5% for five years with a subsequent sudden 25% appreciation back to the initial level of the RER (Figure 2).
+This magnitude corresponds roughly to a one-standard-deviation change in the RER over a five-year interval (see

+Appendix Table A-1 Panel D).
+All along the exercise we keep firms' beliefs about the exchange-rate process constant.
 We then simulate a similar RER depreciation of smaller magnitude (12.5%) to show that the impact of depreciations is non-linear.
-We do this separately for the samples of emerging Asia, other emerging economies and industrialized countries.
+Finally, we explore the asymmetries of firms' responses by simulating a 25% appreciation.
+We perform each of these exercises separately for the samples of emerging Asia, other emerging economies and industrialized countries.